-In PR, professionals should be aware of ANRs, RMTs and PSAs.
+In PR, professionals should be aware of ANRs, RMTs, and PSAs.
 But just knowing what they are is not enough.
-You should know the differences among the three and how they are best used.
-Let’s start with some quick definitions.
+You should know the differences between the three and how they are best used.
+Let's start with some quick definitions.

 ANR: Audio News Release (also Spanish Language ANR) – Just to complicate issues a bit, an ANR can also be referred to as an RNR or Radio News Release.
 An ANR is a produced news or feature story, used to create awareness for something of interest about a person, company or product.
 Some ANR services come with a guarantee of placement while others are pitched and submitted to radio stations or digital audio sources looking for audio content.

 RMT: Radio Media Tour - This is a series of pre-arranged live and taped interviews with radio stations, usually scheduled for anywhere from 5 to 20 minutes each.
 They are conducted with a principal spokesperson or celebrity involved with a cause or project to gain exposure.

 PSAs: Public Service Announcements - PSAs are used by radio stations to provide a community service during station or commercial breaks and thousands are used daily.
 They are employed to promote non-profit or social causes and provide some type of community benefit.

 Each of these vehicles is designed to maximize exposure and minimize expense.
 But how do they differ?

 The Key Differences